Venezuela’s economic recovery could take three decades

 “From the point of view of risks, it is important and it is necessary to see under what conditions is this call made to Colombian businessmen, to know what the rules are, the institutional framework and the legal security that is being offered to prevent them from repeating the problems of the past that led them to incur millionaire losses,” said Anwar Rodríguez, vice president of the center of economic studies Anif.

-“The big problem that I think exists in Venezuela and is still valid is that regulations and institutions are very weak and just as there is a desire to attract new capital, this could change very quickly in the future because there is no established division of powers, there is no confidence in the judicial system.
+“The big problem that I think exists in Venezuela and is still valid is that regulations and institutions are very weak and just as there is a desire to attract new capital, this might change very quickly in the future because there is no established division of powers, there is no confidence in the judicial system.
 Thus, in the event that disputes arise between investors and the government, there are also no resources from the state to generate compensation for lost profits or for loss of profits generated if the expropriation had not taken place… it is a step, but many limitations must be considered. ”, says Langaebaek Rueda for his partof Grupo Bolivar.

 Grupo de Diarios América (GDA), to which El Nacional belongs, is a leading media network founded in 1991 that promotes democratic values, an independent press and freedom of expression in Latin America through quality journalism for our hearings.